sbecka/traveling-journal-api/README.md

 ### Comments Endpoints

-All comments endpoints are protected and require authorization token with requests.
+Comments endpoint is protected and requires authorization token with requests.

 **POST /api/comments (Protected)** - Add a comment *Only comments endpoint used in traveling journal app.